Wilibeast/nvim-config/README.md

 - "fz" find in current buffer
 - "space fw" find grep
 - "ctrl-n" open file viewer
+- search with /
+	- use "n" to go next and "N" to go back to previous find
 - "<line number/> G" go to line number